twitter/caladrius/docs/caladrius_design/caladrius_design.md

 # System Overview {#sec:system-overview}

-The proposed layout for the system is shown below:
+The proposed layout for the system is shown below in @fig:system-overview:

 ![Caladrius System
   Overview](./imgs/caladrius_overview.png){#fig:system-overview}